 They all vary in how they’re taught but they all offer credible routes towards getting a degree, all you need is yourself, a place to work and motivation and dedication.

-MOOCs do have affiliations to UK unis too, like Loughborough and Exeter.
-The first place to look if you’re interested would be FutureLearn that offer well-respected, modern and flexible distanced learning online courses.
+Online Courses do have affiliations to UK unis too, like Loughborough and Exeter.
+The first place to look if you’re interested would be Open University which offers well-respected, modern and flexible distance learning online courses.

 Distance learning is not entirely new and many unis have had courses in place for quite some time.
-Unis will be looking to add to their distance learning offerings and enhance their curriculums whilst investing in new technology to modernise courses.
+Unis will be looking to add to its distance learning offerings and enhance its curriculums whilst investing in new technology to modernise courses.